kiransalunke94/Multi-Agent-Travel-Planner/README.md

 This project implements a Multi-Agent Travel Planner that generates personalized travel itineraries using a multi-phase workflow:

-Scope – Clarify the traveler’s preferences (destinations, budget, style)
+1. **Scope** – Clarify the traveler’s preferences (destinations, budget, style)

-Research – Run parallel research agents for flights, hotels, and activities
+2. **Research** – Run parallel research agents for flights, hotels, and activities

-Plan – Synthesize findings into a coherent day-by-day itinerary
+3. **Plane/Write**  – Synthesize findings into a coherent day-by-day itinerary

 The system leverages structured outputs, tool integration, and supervisor orchestration to produce detailed, user-aligned trip plans.